Turmeric for Post-Workout Pain: Research on Recovery & Inflammation

 How Researchers Evaluate Curcumin for Exercise Recovery

-- Muscle tenderness scores after training
+- Muscle tenderness scores following workouts

-- Ranges of motion during recovery
+- Range of motion during recovery

-Oxidative Stress & Muscle Recovery
+---Oxidative Stress & Muscle Recovery

 - Antioxidant activity

-- Potential influence on muscle oxidative balance
+- Influence on muscle oxidative balance

-→ Turmeric & Oxidative Heart Stress
+→ Turmeric & Oxidative Stress

-Why Most Studies Use Standardized Extracts
+Why Most Studies Use Standardized Curcumin Extracts

-- Consistency across participants
+- consistent dosage across participants

-- Higher curcumin concentration
+- higher curcumin concentration

-- Better alignment with research measurements
+- better alignment with research measurements

 Learn more: